Carniverous19/helium-DIY-middleman/README.md

 If you want transmit commands from a miner to actually be transmitted over LoRa the `"gateway_ID"` should match the MAC address for one of the real miners sending data to this software.
 This limitation can be removed with additional software to allow independently mapping miners to transmitting gateways.

-Note that all received packets from any gateway will be sent to ALL miners but transmit commands from a miner will be sent to at most one gateway.
+Note: all received packets from any gateway will be sent to ALL miners but transmit commands from a miner will be sent to at most one gateway.

 ### Configuration files for gateways
 Each gateway should have a unique `gateway_ID`.
-These dont have to match with any virtual gateway.
+These don't have to match with any virtual gateway.
 See limitations mentioned above for why you may want to match a virtual gateway MAC address.
-The `serv_port_up` and `serv_port_down` of each gateway should match that you will set with the `-p` or `--port` in when starting `ManyGW2ManyMiner.py`.
+The `serv_port_up` and `serv_port_down` of each gateway should match the port you set with the `-p` or `--port` arguement when starting `gateways2miners.py`.

 ### Example Setup
 This guide assumes you have a single DIY hotspot running the semtech packet fowarding software per Helium Inc's [Build a Hotspot](https://developer.helium.com/hotspot/developer-setup) guide.